 Golimumab injection may cause side effects.
 Tell your doctor if either of these symptoms is severe or does not go away:

-- redness in the place where golimumab was injected
+- redness, itching, bruising, pain, or swelling in the place where golimumab was injected

 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical help: